 If you are just feeling plainly worn out or aren’t making progress in muscle strength, sometimes the best recovery is to just listen to your body and take some extra time off to rest.

 Sometimes it may require a full day’s rest, or it may take a few weeks of less work performed or weights lifted to overcome fatigue and stalls in your progress.
 When it comes to working out, it is good to push yourself, but make sure that you aren’t pushing yourself too hard.
 Your body has limits.

 If you try pushing too far past these limits you can end up hurting yourself.
 It is essential for you to know your boundaries and take breaks.
 You don’t have to exercise as hard as you can for five hours every day.

 Incorporate Light Movement

-If your body is feeling a bit lethargic, but you want to avoid a full day’s rest stay loose with light movement, such as swimming, at home yoga, walk, or a short bike ride etc., which will help alleviate sore muscles before returning to your previous workout.
+If your body is feeling a bit lethargic, but you want to avoid a full day’s rest stay loose with light movements, such as swimming, at-home yoga, walk, or a short bike ride, etc., which will help alleviate sore muscles before returning to your previous workout.